homothetyhk/RandomizerMod/README.md

 - Grimmchild has special behavior: collecting it automatically activates the Nightmare Lantern.
 Additionally, if Charms are randomized and Grimmkin Flames are not randomized, collecting Grimmchild gives the first 6 Grimmkin Flames.
 - The lifeblood door in Abyss opens if you enter the room with a single lifeblood mask.
 In logic, it requires a lifeblood charm.
 - The randomizer adds extra platforms to various places that prevent softlocks.
 For example, there are several platforms added to Ancient Basin to prevent having to quit-out after checking certain locations without vertical movement.
 These platforms may disappear once the player has sufficient abilities to no longer need them.
+- If the player waits at the start location without waking up, the soul meter will be filled.
+This can be required at start locations which may not have soul.
+The player can return to start using the "Set Start" and "Warp" functions of Benchwarp.
 - With skips allowed, the player is advised to take care to not get locked out of certain required pogos.
 Obtain:
     - No more than 1 nail upgrade before claw or wings
     - No more than 3 nail upgrades before claw